F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

 Components of the Declaration
 -----------------------------

 This section provides more information about the options in a Cloud Failover configuration, and breaks down the example declaration into each class so you can understand the options when composing your declaration.
-The tables below the code snippets contain descriptions and options for the parameters.
+The tables below the code snippets contain descriptions and options for the properties.
 If there is a default value, it is shown in **bold** in the Options column.

 IMPORTANT: Beginning with version v1.7.0, there are two options for configuring CFE.
 At a high level, they include
    - Discovery via Tags: This involves discovering external cloud resources to manage by a set of tags (a deployment scoping tag and/or a configuration related tag) on the resources.
 This requires minimal configuration on the BIG-IP side and dynamically discovers external resources to manage.